One Less Thing To Worry About

 Living in a makeshift shelter among 600,000 other people in the world’s largest refugee camp is challenging enough.
 But when the monsoon season begins in Bangladesh, families who have already lost so much anxiously await, holding their breath, hoping against hope that heavy rains and wind will spare the little they have left.

 As Medair’s shelter team sets out one early July morning, with relentless rain already plaguing the camp for days on end, there is serious cause for concern: “All the shelters in the camp are built on the slopes of sandy hills”, says Esteban Kang, Shelter Project Manager.
 “With this rain, it’s very difficult to keep them grounded.”

-Responsible for 7,000 households in the camp, the shelter team – made up of Medair staff as well as Rohingya volunteers – are out every day, visiting families, and offering support for repairs, with special attention given to more vulnerable families.
+Responsible for 7,000 households in the refugee camp, the shelter team – made up of Medair staff as well as Rohingya volunteers – are out every day, visiting families, and offering support for repairs, with special attention given to more vulnerable families.